 Lombok's beaches and the Gili islands.

 I'd highly recommend going to Flores ...
 Especially the tiny weaving village of Nggella: never mind the world class ikat, the bus ride there and the ferry back are the stuff of legend (well they are if you want some old fashioned adventure).
-Time is more important than budget - to get the most from Indonesia you need to take your time and explore. about 6 years ago
+Time is more important than budget - to get the most from Indonesia you need to take your time and explore. over 6 years ago

 Consider checking out Lake Toba in Northern Sumatera.
 There is an island inside the lake which is inside a volcanic crater.
 The weather is cooler here, it is clean, not too touristy, nice to swim in the lake, plenty to see around the island. i highly recommend staying at Catalina in traditional batak houses, from a paltry 6000idr per night! about 6 years ago